-Welcome to our research group at the Department of Biology, Utah State University, Logan, Utah.
+Welcome to the von Dohlen research group at the Department of Biology, Utah State University, Logan, Utah!

-Yes, that’s a plant in the banner, not an insect.
-This plant is witch-hazel, the host plant of the first aphids I studied as a graduate student (plus it was a beautiful stock photo in WordPress).
+The witch-hazel shown above is a host plant of aphids I studied as a graduate student.
 Witch-hazel aphids form galls on their host plants and have fascinating, host-alternating life cycles.
-Both aphids and their witch-hazels have an intriguing disjunct distribution in eastern North America and eastern Asia.
-How and when such disjunctions developed in these and other aphids is one subject of my research.
+Both aphids and witch-hazels have intriguing, disjunct distributions in eastern North America and eastern Asia.
+How and when such disjunctions developed in aphids has been another subject of our research.

 Lina Ghabayen was awarded an Undergraduate Research and Creative Opportunities grant from USU.
 Congratulations!